windmill-labs/windmilldocs/docs/flows/1_flow_editor.md

 Calling as input
 ![Flow Shared Folder 1](../assets/flows/flow_shared_folder_2.png)

-This flow can be found on the Demo workspace/.
+This flow can be found on the Demo workspace.

 :::